CloudCannon/Jekyll-Tips/_posts/2016-05-16-photo-gallery.md

 ![Cakes](/img/casts/photo-gallery/cakes.jpg)

 Having the photo gallery in this format gives us flexibility.
-If we want to reorder the items we can just reorder the array in Front Matter.
+If we want to reorder the items we can just reorder the array in front matter.
 If we wanted to make the images link somewhere we'd just add the location to the front matter.

 {% highlight yaml %}
 {% raw %}